NicholasJDi/Music-Display-Desklet/README.md

 The Anchor Position of the Text when no Art is found, (not Art Enabled = false) Values are: Top Left, Top Right, Bottom Left, Bottom Right, Center.
 #### No Art X/Y Offset
 The X and Y Offset of the Text from the Anchor Position when no Art is found. (not Art Enabled = false)
+#### Outline Enabled
+Whether or not Text Outline is Enabled.
+#### Outline Size
+How large the Text Outline is in Pixels.
+#### Outline Color
+The Color of the Text Outline.
 ### Art Settings
 #### Enabled
-Whether or not Text is Enabled.
+Whether or not Art is Enabled.
 #### Margin Size
 The size of the Margin around Art.
 #### Margin Color